gxlb/gogp/README.md

 	   Other styles of gpg sections are used as the last flow: generate go code file from .gp file.
 It is a mechanical matches from keys to values.

-	   Moreover, "GOGP_xxxx" style keys are reserved by gogp tool, and they will not do replacing work.
+	   Moreover, "GOGP_xxx" style keys are reserved by gogp tool which will never be replacing with.
 	   "GOGP_Name" is used to specify DummyGoFileName in the first flow, and specify go-file-name-suffix in the second flow.
 	   "GOGP_GpFilePath" is used to specify .gp file path in the second flow.